IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“My princeton professors were casual about grading.
 Arthur wightman was a starring figure on the mathematical side of quantum field theory and, in my first year at princeton, gave the course on advanced quantum mechanics.
 For some reason, he had recently become interested in the statistical properties of polarized light, and lectured at length about stokes parameters, the numerical quantities used to describe the probabilities of various polarizations.
 This had nothing to do with the exciting recent advances in quantum electrodynamics.
 He made up for this with his final exam.
 It was a take-home problem, to reproduce julian schwinger's classic calculation in quantum electrodynamics of the strength of the electron's magnetic field.
 After we had handed in our calculations, wightman told us that he was going to go home and burn them without reading them.
 The point was to give us the experience of doing this sort of calculation, not to judge us.
 I don't recall if I was happy about this at the time, but this exercise turned out to be the most valuable part of all my course work as a graduate student.”

+>“When an equation is as successful as Dirac’s, it is never simply a mistake.
+It may not be valid for the reason supposed by the author, it may break down in new contexts, and it may not even mean what its author thought it meant. . . .
+But the great equations of modern physics are a permanent part of scientific knowledge, which may outlast even the beautiful cathedrals of earlier ages.”

 >“I buckled down and finally began to learn modern quantum electrodynamics.
 I saw the necessity of digging into the literature on my own, and even then I didn't entirely trust the authorities I was reading.
 Feynman seemed to me too hand-waving, airily taking flight above difficulties.
 Concededly, that sort of thing can be a marvelous aid to progress.
 But it can be taken too far.
 On the other hand, schwinger and tomonaga seemed to me unnecessarily formalistic and plodding.
 I finally found enlightenment in the papers published by freeman dyson in 1949.
 Dyson was one of the great minds in physics at the time, and also happened to be one of the best writers in the field.”

 >“Well, I think it's yielding very useful insights.
 And um, I think it's... it's been disappointing because the idea of string theory as a theory of fundamental forces has been around now for quite a while, uh, a number of decades, and it has not led to the kind of specific prediction.
 Well, it makes some qualitative predictions, like it explains why gravity has to exist, but it has not led to the kind of specific numerical predictions, which will say, well, okay, now you can take it to the bank.
 Um, But it's the **only game in town**.
 Um, there are alternatives for pictures of what happens at very short distances.
 There's one due to me called "<a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>" which I...
 I think is **a possibility worth taking seriously, but is much less attractive than the string theory and um, I hope string theory is right, but and I don't see anything else on the horizon that's remotely as attractive**.
 Andy, do you agree with that?” [<a href="https://www.youtube.com/watch?v=PFJ46G8BflQ&t=3108s" target="_blank">YouTube</a>][^Weinberg]